wdawson/okta.github.io/_source/_posts/2017-05-17-develop-a-mobile-app-with-ionic-and-spring-boot.md

 If everything works as expected, you should see a page similar to the one below in your browser.

-{% img blog/ionic-spring-boot/good-beers-ui.png alt:"Good Beers UI" width:"800" %}
+{% img blog/ionic-spring-boot/good-beers-ui.png alt:"Good Beers UI" width:"800" %}{: .center-image }

 ### Add a Modal for Editing